Economic and Political Overview

 Main Sectors of Industry

-Agriculture accounts for only 2% of the country's GDP and employs around 3% of the workforce (World Bank, latest data available).
+Agriculture accounts for only 2.5% of the country's GDP and employs around 3% of the workforce (World Bank, latest data available).
 With rich reserves of shale oil, Estonia draws a considerable part of its energy production (around 60%) from this resource, which gives it self-sufficiency in terms of electricity.
 Arable land and permanent crops cover almost 1 million ha, with 2.4 million ha under forest and 226 ha of organic crops.
-The main crops include cereals, potatoes and vegetables.
-According to the latest figures from Statistics Estonia, in 2022 total cereal production increased by 18.9% y-o-y (to 1.5 million tonnes), while the total agricultural output reached EUR 1.63 billion, up by 44.4%.
-In November 2022, the EU approved the Common Agricultural Policy strategic plan for Estonia for the 2023-2027 period, designed to shape the transition to a sustainable, resilient and modern agricultural sector.
+The main crops include cereals, potatoes, and vegetables.
+According to the latest figures from Statistics Estonia, in 2023, total cereal production decreased by 21.5% y-o-y (to 1.2 million tonnes), while the total agricultural output stood at EUR 1.36 billion, down by 16.6%.

-The industrial sector represents around 23.1% of the GDP and accounts for 29% of total employment.
+The industrial sector represents around 24% of the GDP and accounts for 29% of total employment.
 The main industrial subsectors are the food industry (dairy products and meat processing), electronics & IT (a traditional sector), and the chemical and wood processing industries.
-Altogether, the manufacturing sector alone contributes to an estimated 13% of the country’s GDP (World Bank) and is export-oriented: in 2022, 67.4% of the total production of manufacturing was sold to foreign markets.
-Preliminary figures from Statistics Estonia show that in 2022, industrial production fell by 1.9% due to weaker performance in the second half of the year.
-Production decreased by 2.7% overall in the manufacturing sector.
+Altogether, the manufacturing sector alone contributes to an estimated 13% of the country’s GDP (World Bank) and is export-oriented.
+Preliminary figures from Statistics Estonia show that in 2023, industrial production fell by 10.5% year-on-year.
+According to the agency, there was a decrease in output across all three industrial sectors: a 21% drop in electricity production, a 9.8% decline in manufacturing, and a 4.7% decrease in mining.

-The services sector is the most developed (in particular transport and logistics, biotechnology and financial services) and accounts for roughly 62.5% of the Estonian GDP, employing 68% of the active population.
-The ICT segment shows the strongest performance, accounting for around 7% of total GDP and almost 6% of total employment (the country invested in this sector and created the TalTech’s School of Information Technologies and the Centre of Excellence in ICT Research - EXCITE).
+The services sector is the most developed (in particular transport and logistics, biotechnology, and financial services) and accounts for roughly 61.5% of the Estonian GDP, employing 69% of the active population.
+The ICT segment shows the strongest performance, accounting for nearly 7% of total GDP and employment (the country invested in this sector and created the TalTech’s School of Information Technologies and the Centre of Excellence in ICT Research - EXCITE).
 Concerning the country’s banking sector, it comprises 14 banks, of which nine are licensed credit institutions in Estonia and five are operating as branches of foreign credit institutions.
 The sector is dominated by foreign capital holding more than 80% of assets.
-The market is chiefly divided between Swedbank, SEB Bank, LHV Bank and Luminor Bank (data European Banking Federation).
+The market is chiefly divided between Swedbank, SEB Bank, LHV Bank, and Luminor Bank (data European Banking Federation).

 Breakdown of Economic Activity By Sector Agriculture Industry Services